 - Focus on rolling a lot of speed through turn 7 and not really setting the car back to the left before turning in for 8.

-Our goal here is to maximize our turn 9 without over-slowing turn 8.
-You want to see if sacrificing turn 7 helps you enough through turn 8 to make up for the lost time sacrificing costs through turn 7.
+Our goal here is to maximize our turn 9 without over slowing turn 8.
+So, we want to see if sacrificing turn 7 helps us enough through turn 8 to make up for the lost time sacrificing costs through turn 7.

-You can see in this image we show the length of distance each option will allow a driver to be faster.
+You can see in this image we show the length of distance each option will allow a driver to be faster for.

 After 2 laps this answer will be clear, to keep it left out of 7 we have to significantly reduce speed and there is no real advantage through turn 8 by doing that.
-It is slower to open up to the left in turn 8 because we arrive slower and are out on the marbles and the dirty section of the race track.
+In fact, it is slower to open up to the left in turn 8 because we arrive slower and are out on the marbles and the dirty section of the race track.

 The last part of this section is figuring out if we want to sacrifice any speed out of 6 to set up to the right for turn 7 or not.
 It is the same process as when we were figuring out if we want to sacrifice turn 7 for turn 8, we need to experiment.

-Breaking these sections into a list of priorities and asking yourself what is my number one priority?
-Working backward and along the way adding to your priority list is the easiest way to break down the approach to these corners.
+Breaking these sections up into a list of priorities and just asking yourself what is my number one priority?
+Working backward and along the way adding to your priority list is the easiest way to breakdown the approach to these corners.

 We would love to hear from you guys on which track has the most complex section of corners like this?
 Just leave a comment below!